ddftwiki/ssg/resources/templates/md/posts/Dueling Doomsdays_Clash in Cymru.md

 ANT even before going into the match.
 On the draw.
 G1) I get killed on T1, oh well, what you gunna do.
 Can’t help that’s just how it sometimes goes.
-G2) This game was quite grindy, with lots of hand disruption thrown between each player, Ben does a mini tendrils against me quite early on.
+G2) This game was quite grindy, with lots of hand disruption thrown between each player, Ben does a mini Tendrils against me quite early on.
 I soon draw a Surgical Extraction, and target his Tendrils of Agony; Ben concedes in response.
-Obviously didn’t side in or maindeck any empty the warrens.
+Obviously didn’t side in or maindeck any Empty the Warrens.
 G3) On the draw I keep a hand that is solid with some disruption, mana and DD, but no cantrips.
 Ben kept a 7 so I didn’t feel I could justify going below with this serviceable hand.
 Ben just Ponders on his turn, shuffles, then passes.
 I feel somewhat confident with the shuffle, and draw another Doomsday for turn.
-I duress him on my T1, and take a Brainstorm seeing a hand of Flooded Strand, Lotus Petal, LED, and 2 Cabal Rituals.
+I Duress him on my T1, and take a Brainstorm seeing a hand of Flooded Strand, Lotus Petal, LED, and 2 Cabal Rituals.
 Then with no cantrips, I don’t feel confident letting this game going long, so I set up a pass the turn pile with Laboratory Maniac, going straight to
 10. If he draws a tutor, or the Tendrils I die, but that is only a 5 outer, so Im quite happy